cfenollosa/os-tutorial/README.md

 to what folder 08 is about.

 To see the increments between "lessons", do a diff between folders.

+Each lesson README starts with the concepts you should be familiar with before reading the code.

 Second, for each folder, read the README.
 It is **very concise**.
 The only theory. is the required to understand the code.